bolner/FatCatDB/README.md

 # TODO

-- Implement OS-agnostinc way to overcome file name limitations
 - Add benchmarks
 - Implement tools for data recovery and maintenance
 - Extend the integration tests
 - Implement unit tests after the interfaces are finalized
 - Implement aggregation functionality
 - Implement `left join` and `inner join`
-- Implement the text description of the query plan.